-PAGE programs are mainly intended for UTokyo faculty members, postdoctoral researchers, and graduate students.
-We offer an online course named “UTokyo English Academia” and workshops that help them design and improve their classes when teaching in English.
+PAGE programs were mainly intended for UTokyo faculty members, postdoctoral researchers, and graduate students.
+We offered an online course named “UTokyo English Academia” and workshops to help them design and improve their classes when teaching in English.

-Global Focus on Knowledge aims to enable undergraduate students in their first and second years—students who are standing at the doorway to academia—to see great knowledge systems and their structures from a wider perspective, and in so doing create a space where students learn about the overall picture of each academic field and the organic connections between them.
+Global Focus on Knowledge aimed to enable undergraduate students in their first and second years—students who are standing at the doorway to academia—to see great knowledge systems and their structures from a wider perspective, and in so doing created a space where students learned about the overall picture of each academic field and the organic connections between them.

 The University of Tokyo Asahi Lectures “The Adventures of the Mind: I Want to Think More and More, The World is Full of Mysteries” were a series of cross-faculty lectures held thanks to donations from the Asahi Shimbun Company.

-Microsoft chair of Educational Environment and Technology established (completed in 2009.3)
+Microsoft chair of Educational Environment and Technology (April 2006–March 2009)

 This project ran from September 2006 to August 2012.
 During this period, we carried out joint research related to the strengthening of the university funding system in Japan with Nomura Securities.
 We engaged in factual investigations about academic outcomes and the use of financing and the capital market in relation to the administration of universities in Japan, the US, and China, and we provided information that served as a reference when dealing with the financial affairs of Japanese universities.

-We have carried out comprehensive questionnaires relating to the financial strategies of American universities, and surveys about fundraising; the results have been published in 17 collections as discussion papers and been widely used by people connected to universities.
+We carried out comprehensive questionnaires regarding the financial strategies of American universities and surveys about fundraising; the results were published in 17 collections as discussion papers and have been widely used by people related to universities.

 The Todai-Nomura University Management Forum was held five times as a place to announce the outcomes of our joint research.
 The forum themes were “Gifts and Donations,” “Endowments and Asset Management,” “Strategic Planning,” and “Institutional Research and Financial Simulation.”